 We are a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for use in medically supervised settings.
-Our product candidates, focused on the treatment of acute pain are, DSUVIATM (known as DZUVEOTM outside of the United States), and Zalviso®, each utilize sublingual sufentanil, delivered via a non-invasive route of sublingual administration, exclusively for use in medically supervised settings.
-In May 2018, we announced the resubmission of the NDA for DSUVIA to the FDA.
-The FDA has assigned a Prescription Drug User Fee Act, or PDUFA, goal date of November 3, 2018.
-In June 2018, we announced that the European Commission, or EC, had granted marketing approval of DZUVEO for the treatment of patients with moderate-to-severe acute pain in medically monitored settings.
-We anticipate developing a distribution capability and commercial organization to market and sell DSUVIA, if approved, in the United States by ourselves.
-In geographies where we decide not to commercialize ourselves, including the potential commercialization of DZUVEO in Europe, we may seek to out-license commercialization rights.
-We currently intend to commercialize and promote DZUVEO in Europe with a potential strategic partner, although we have not yet entered into such an arrangement.
-We plan to resubmit our NDA for Zalviso in the second half of 2018.
+DSUVIATM (known as DZUVEOTM outside of the United States) and Zalviso®, are both focused on the treatment of acute pain, and each utilize sufentanil, delivered via a non-invasive route of sublingual administration, exclusively for use in medically supervised settings.
+On November 2, 2018, the U.S. Food and Drug Administration, or FDA, approved our resubmitted New Drug Application, or NDA, for DSUVIA for use in adults in a certified medically supervised healthcare setting, such as hospitals, surgical centers, and emergency departments, for the management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
+In June 2018, the European Commission, or EC, granted marketing approval of DZUVEO for the treatment of patients with moderate-to-severe acute pain in medically monitored settings.
+We anticipate developing a distribution capability and commercial organization to market and sell DSUVIA in the United States by ourselves.
+We currently anticipate the commercial launch of DSUVIA in the United States by ourselves.
+We currently anticipate the commercial launch of DSUVIA in the United States in the first quarter of 2019.
+In geographies where we decide not to commercialize ourselves, including for DZUVEO in Europe, we may seek to out-license commercialization rights.
+We currently intend to commercialize and promote DZUVEO in Europe with a strategic partner, although we have not yet entered into such an arrangement.
+We are currently evaluating the timing of the resubmission of the NDA for Zalviso.
 If we are successful in obtaining approval of Zalviso in the United States, we plan to potentially promote Zalviso either by ourselves or with strategic partners.
 Zalviso is approved in Europe and is currently being commercialized by Grünenthal GmbH, or Grünenthal.